NotFakeAdam/SplitgateResearch/API V2/Profile/Get Profile But Send a Timezone.md

 # Profile

-Get your profile so you can have a look at idk what but 👀!!!!
+Get your profile but now you can send a timezone... wowie!!!!

-## Method `GET`
+## Method `PUT`

 TOKEN: Auth Token.